David Hoe

 David Hoe Teck Chye (born 31 December 1987) is a Singaporean politician, charity director, and former educator.
-A member of the governing People's Action Party (PAP), he has served as the Member of Parliament (MP) for the Clementi division of Jurong East–Bukit Batok Group Representation Constituency since 2025.
+A member of the governing People's Action Party (PAP), he has served as a Member of Parliament (MP) for the Jurong East–Bukit Batok Group Representation Constituency since 2025.

 Hoe is a District Councillor with the Central Singapore Community Development Council and the co-chair of the Education Roundtable at Advisory Singapore, a youth-led non-profit organisation.
 He is recognised as a community leader for his efforts in youth empowerment and advocacy for equal access to opportunities.
 He is also a Philip Yeo Initiative (PYI) Fellow, a former educator at Eunoia Junior College, and a former council member of the National Youth Council.

 Education

 Hoe attended Beatty Secondary School, where he was placed in the Normal (Technical) stream after scoring 110 on the Primary School Leaving Examination (PSLE), having come from the EM3 stream in primary school.

 After completing his GCE 'N' Levels, he received the Lee Kuan Yew Award for Outstanding Normal Course students in 2005.
 He later wrote to then-Minister for Education Tharman Shanmugaratnam and was granted permission to repeat Secondary 3 and 4 in the Express stream to qualify for entry into the teaching profession.

 Hoe subsequently attended Catholic Junior College, and received a teaching scholarship from the Ministry of Education.

 He earned a Bachelor of Social Sciences in Economics from the National University of Singapore (NUS), where he was part of the Tembusu College residential programme.
 He later obtained a Postgraduate Diploma in Education (PGDE) from Nanyang Technological University and a Master of Science in Applied Economics from Singapore Management University.